Steffo99/royalnet-5/README.md

 The Constellation service also offers utilities for creating REST APIs as Python functions with `dict`s as inputs and outputs, leaving (de)serialization, transmission and eventually authentication to Royalnet.

+### Sentry

+Royalnet can automatically report uncaught errors in all services to a [Sentry](https://sentry.io )-compatible server, while logging them in the console in development environments to facilitate debugging.

+### Packs

+New Serf _commands_, Constellation _stars_, Herald _events_ and Alchemy _tables_ can be added to Royalnet through plugins called "Packs" that can be activated or deactivated on each single instance.

+#### Config

+Each pack can access only its individual section in the configuration file, preventing key conflicts (as long as the packs themselves don't share the same name).

 ## Installing Royalnet

 To install `royalnet`, run: